 - Individual letter from non-science faculty (no more than one).

-- Additionally, up to two supplementary letters may be submitted by the applicant from physicians, researchers, mentors, etc.
+- Additionally, up to three supplementary letters may be submitted by the applicant from physicians, researchers, mentors, etc.

 Letters of recommendation from friends and/or relatives are not considered by the Admissions Committee and should not be submitted.

 The personal statement is your opportunity to tell us about yourself and why and how you made the decision to study medicine.
 It also gives you an opening to describe something that is otherwise not on your AMCAS application or to explain a record that may be questionable to the Admissions Committee.